Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 Ryth just pushed the tablet forward for him to inspect.
 "I know that the Gaoian firm you use isn’t real.
 Oh, it *was,* until its owners and workers were all either biodroned, murdered by biodrones, or vaporized by the Great Father.
 But since the Gaoian War, Jishi Interstellar Distribution has existed only on paper."

 He smiled at the tic that crossed Uwrik’s face.
 "Cunning of the Gao, that.
-Not just a shell company, but a *real* company that met an unfortunate end and was...hmm…*repurposed* to serve.
+Not just a shell company, but a *real* company that met an unfortunate end and was... hmm…*repurposed* to serve.
 They’re a ruthless species, aren’t they?"

 "You’re no less ruthless, Ryth."